-To put it simply headaches are generally classified by their cause and can be categorised into two main groups: primary headaches and secondary headaches.
+Headaches are generally classified by their cause and can be categorized into two main groups: primary headaches and secondary headaches.

 Primary headaches are headaches that have not been caused by any other medical condition.
 Whereas, secondary headaches are headaches that are caused by an underlying medical condition.
 This blog will explain the main types of primary headaches and their causes.

 Primary headaches can occur at any age and are one of the most prevalent neurological conditions.
-There are two main types of primary headaches: migraine and tension type headache.
+There are two main types of primary headaches: migraines and tension type headache.

 There are several different types of migraine:

-- Abdominal migraine – It is more common to see this type of migraine in children.
+Abdominal Migraine – Also known as stomach migraines.
+This type of migraine is more common to see this type of migraine in children.
 Symptoms include abdominal pain with loss of appetite, nausea and vomiting and headache.

 What are the symptoms of a migraine?

-As well as having a headache, individuals may also experience other symptoms, including:
+As well as having a headache, individuals may also experience other migraine symptoms, including:

 What are the causes of migraine?

-The exact migraine causes still remain to be unknown, however researchers believe that migraines occur as a result of abnormal brain activity.
+The exact causes of migraines still remain to be unknown, however researchers believe that migraines occur as a result of abnormal brain activity.
 This can affect the brain’s chemicals, blood vessels and communication between the nerves.